GoogleChromeLabs/comlink/README.md

 # Comlink
-An RPC library that works on windows, iframes, WebWorkers and ServiceWorkers.
+An tiny RPC library that works on windows, iframes, WebWorkers and ServiceWorkers.

 **TL;DR: With Comlink you can work on objects from another JavaScript realm (like a Worker or an iframe) as if it was a local object.
 Just use `await`